GoogleCloudPlatform/bank-of-anthos/release/README.md

 Once the PR has been fully merged, you are ready to create a new release for the newly created [tag](https://github.com/GoogleCloudPlatform/bank-of-anthos/tags).

-The release notes should contain a brief description of the changes since the previous release (like bug fixed and new features.)
+The release notes should contain a brief description of the changes since the previous release (like bug fixed and new features).
 For inspiration, you can look at the list of [releases](https://github.com/GoogleCloudPlatform/bank-of-anthos/releases).

 ## Deploy on the production environment